evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 from evidently.tests.base_test import TestResult, TestStatus
 ```

-Import the components to create monitoring panels.
+Import the components to create the monitoring panels.
 You only need this to design the monitoring panels via API, for example, during the initial setup.

 ```python
 from evidently.ui.dashboards import DashboardPanelPlot